Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/system_environment/Transfer_CFT_parameter_settings.md

 ### Return code

-With TCP/IP, the command API returns a processing report (rc or CFTRC field of Z-RC).
+With TCP/IP, the command API returns a processing report (rc or CFTRC field of Z- RC).

 ### CFTUTIL